 As the Trustee of the Airways Pension Scheme (referred to in this document as 'the Scheme') we are responsible for making sure that the Scheme has enough funds to pay your benefits.
 We carry out a detailed financial health check of the Scheme's funding position, known as a valuation, at least every three years and issue yearly updates (summary funding statements) in between.
-This summary funding statement provides an update on the Scheme's position following the 31 March 2021 valuation.
+This summary funding statement provides an update on the Scheme's position following the 31 March 2022 yearly funding update.

-In the year to 31 March 2021
+In the year to 31 March 2022

-Between 31 March 2020 and 31 March 2021, the funding level reduced from 105.4% to 104.2%.
-The Scheme was still in surplus, but the surplus had reduced from £387 million to £295 million.
+Between 31 March 2021 and 31 March 2022, the funding level increased from 104.2% to 104.8%.
+The Scheme remained in surplus, with the surplus increasing from £295 million to £336 million.

-The Scheme's assets reduced from £7,608 million to £7,374 million.
-It paid out £400.6 million in benefits to members, including transfers out of £26.9 million.
-BA paid £1.8 million into the Scheme and active Scheme members paid in £0.1 million in normal contributions and £0.6 million in AVCs.
-The return on investments was higher than in the previous year and added £169.4 million to the Scheme.
+The Scheme's assets reduced from £7,374 million to £7,297 million.
+It paid out £376.6 million in benefits to members, including transfers out of £18.9 million.
+BA paid £1.0 million into the Scheme and active Scheme members paid in £0.1 million in normal contributions and £0.3 million in AVCs.
+The return on investments was higher than in the previous year and added £301.8 million to the Scheme.